lazy-coder-10/VideoCutter/README.md

 # VideoCutter - Android

 Remove the unwanted part from video by adjusting starting point and ending point in Android.
+For Clipping the video, internally I have used uses FFMpeg.

 ## Core Features ##